michael-ts/service-app/README.md

 The logic for locating files integrates with the [webapp-app](https://github.com/michael-ts/webapp-app) package which provides the app.html file referenced above.
 This change allows each web app to be installed directly from npm as its own separate package.

 At startup, service-app scans for files and directories to serve.
 It starts by looking for/in the `node_modules` sub-directory both of the top-level module (the app being run) and every directory above that.
 It looks for modules which begin with the name `webapp-`.
 For each one it finds, it looks in the module's directory for a file named `webapp.cfg` in JSON format.
 If it finds it, it parses it according to the mapping scheme listed below.
-Otherwise, it simply takes each file in that directory not excluded (see "Exclusions" below) and maps it as a root-level request.
+Otherwise, it simply takes each file in that directory maps it statically as a root-level request.
 For example, "test.js" in the module directory would be served whenever a URL for "/test.js" is received.
-Sub-directories in the `webapp-` folder will not be mapped in this case.
+Sub-directories in the `webapp-` folder are mapped dynamically, i.e. a request for "/subdir/test.js" would result in a lookup in the "subdir" folder of the webapp when the request is made, to any level of nested directories.

 In addition to looking for `webapp.cfg` in each `webapp-` directory it finds,  it will also look for and if it exists use `webapp.cfg` in the directory of the top-level module.
 This file will be processed last, overriding any entries with the same key in previously loaded modules.